martinovich89/push_swap/README.txt

   - rotate the first element to the end of a stack
   - push the first element of a stack to the first position in the other stack

+My approach has been to take 5 days to think and test (with speculative standard cases) about solutions before deciding which one to use.
+I chose to use something relatively close to the merge sort.
+Didn't know at that time what it was called, but figured out once it was done.
+Overall, this was a very fun project to me, and I'm quite proud having succeeded with my own solution, passing 4/5 performance tests.

 -> To compile :
 $> make